 When you can use your arms in soccer

 - To defend – you can use your arms to shield the ball.
-This video will show you how:
+(The video below will show you how)

 - To communicate – let your teammates know you want the ball by using your arms.